fjcalzado/spain-cloropleth/readme.md

 The idea of this project is to visualize data on a map of Spain using React and D3JS technologies.

+Currently municipalities are filled with fake data but can easily feeded with real data changing the file results-fake.tsv.

+You can use pan and zoom using scroll or double click.

 ## Input data

 Currently three files located in './content/data' are used to draw the map and fill the colors:

 - spain-comunidad.json: topojson file with region data.
 - spain-municipalities.json: topojson file with municipalities data.
-- results.tsv: input data with the most voted party in each municipality.
+- results-tsv.tsv: input data with the most voted party in each municipality.

 ## Steps to build it